Green Goddess Smoothie

 This creamy smoothie has no refined sugar or dairy, and if you are concerned about the taste, let me confirm that it doesn’t taste like you’re drinking veggies.

-Apples, bananas, and pineapples give it a natural sweetness that perfectly balances spinach and avocado’s slightly bitter and veggie-like taste.
+Apples, bananas, and pineapples add a natural sweetness that perfectly balances the slightly bitter, veggie-like flavors of spinach and avocado.

 Ingredients

-Bananas and pineapples are frozen ahead of time to give the smoothie a thick and creamy texture.
+Bananas and pineapples are frozen in advance to give the smoothie a thick, creamy texture.
 The combination of these three fruits adds the perfect amount of sweetness and tartness.

-You can add other fruits, like mango, pear, peach, strawberries, etc., to this smoothie.
+You can add other fruits, such as mango, pear, peach, or strawberries, to this smoothie.

 Veggies – I add spinach, avocado, and celery to this delicious green goddess smoothie recipe.
 Use baby spinach, as it is less bitter than regular spinach.
 You can use fresh or frozen spinach.

-You can also add cucumber, carrots, kale, and ginger to this detox smoothie.
+You can also add cucumber, carrots, kale, and ginger to this smoothie.

-Almond Milk – Add some unsweetened almond milk or other plant-based milk, like coconut milk, oat milk, soy milk, etc., to thin down the smoothie.
+Almond Milk – Add unsweetened almond milk or other plant-based milk, such as coconut milk, oat milk, or soy milk, to thin the smoothie.
 Dairy milk will also work fine if you are not a vegan.

 You can also replace the milk with coconut water, apple juice, plain water, orange juice, or kefir.

-Others – I added ground turmeric, chia seeds, and lime juice to make this smoothie extra nutritious.
+Others – I also added ground turmeric, chia seeds, and lime juice.

 If you need a sweetener in your smoothie, a little honey (not vegan), maple syrup, or peanut butter will do the trick.

-You can also add flax seeds, hemp seeds, almond butter, protein powder, spirulina, powdered vitamins, etc., to this green drink.
+You can also add flax seeds, hemp seeds, and almond butter to this green drink.

 How To Make Green Goddess Smoothie